openreferral/hsds-transformer/README.md

 The API then streams a zip file back with the properly transformed data.
 The zip is also saved locally on the API server (maybe your local env) at `data.zip` in the root directory

+### Starting the API with Docker
+Before anything else, make sure you have docker installed and running.

+First, build the image locally:

+`docker build . -t transformer_api`

+Now, run it:

+`docker run -p 4567:4567 transformer_api`

+You should now be able to interact with the API at `http://localhost:4567`.

 ### Custom Transformers
 The BaseTransformer maps data from the input directory to compliant HSDS datapackage and CSVs using the mapping.yaml, and it requires a pretty one-to-one and straightforward mapping.
 You may need additional cleanup, parsing, or mapping, such as parsing out schedule text.
 If so, you can create a custom transformer and specify it when running the script or using the API.
 Check out the `lib/hsds_transformer/custom` directory for examples.